Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ## **Quiz Answers**

 1. **b) To maintain a consistent personality and tone in communication**
-   Brand voice ensures consistent communication, reflecting the brand’s personality and building customer recognition and trust.
+   Brand voice ensures consistent communication, reflecting the brand's personality and building customer recognition and trust.
 2. **c) Product pricing**
    Brand messaging includes core messages, taglines, and value statements, but pricing is part of marketing strategy, not messaging.
 3. **c) Responding to comments and messages promptly**
    Prompt responses on social media foster direct engagement, building relationships and trust with customers.
 4. **b) It can reach a global audience quickly and affordably**
-   Digital marketing offers global reach, cost-effectiveness, and measurable results, unlike traditional marketing’s limited scope.
+   Digital marketing offers global reach, cost-effectiveness, and measurable results, unlike traditional marketing's limited scope.
 5. **b) Providing access to resources and opportunities**
    Networking connects businesses to suppliers, partners, and customers, fostering growth through valuable relationships.
 6. **b) Strategic alliance**